-- 17. Pursuant to section 215(d)(2) of the FPA, the Commission proposes to approve Reliability Standard PRC-025-1, including its associated violation risk factors and violation severity levels, Reliability Standard PRC-023-3, and NERC's proposed implementation plans for the new and revised standards.
-PRC-025-1 appears to adequately address the Commission directive in Order No. 733 that NERC develop a separate Reliability Standard that addresses generator step-up and auxiliary transformer loadability, and do so "in a way that is coordinated with the Requirements and expected outcomes of PRC-023-1."
-In addition, we believe that PRC-025-1 will enhance reliability by imposing mandatory requirements governing generator relay loadability settings, thereby reducing the likelihood of premature or unnecessary tripping of generators during system disturbances. - 18.
-We also propose to approve the clarifying modifications reflected in Reliability Standard PRC-023-3, because we agree they serve to clarify the applicability of the two standards governing relay loadability and prevent potential compliance overlap due to inconsistencies.
+Pursuant to section 215(d)(2) of the FPA, we approve Reliability Standards 19.
+PRC-025-1 and PRC-023-3 as just, reasonable, not unduly discriminatory or preferential, and in the public interest.
+Further, we approve the associated violation risk factors and violation severity levels, and NERC's proposed implementation plans for the new and revised standards.
+PRC-025-1 satisfies the Commission directive in Order No. 733 requiring NERC to develop a separate Reliability Standard that addresses generator step-up and auxiliary transformer loadability, and to do so "in a way that is coordinated with the Requirements and expected outcomes of PRC-023-1."35 In addition, we find that PRC-025-1 will enhance reliability by imposing mandatory requirements governing generator relay loadability settings, thereby reducing the likelihood of premature or unnecessary tripping of generators during system disturbances.
+Finally, we find that the modifications reflected in PRC-023-3 will clarify the applicability of the two standards governing relay loadability and prevent potential compliance overlap due to inconsistencies.